When to register your pet

 Registering your pet using forms

-You must also give council a statutory declaration to claim official ownership of your pet and then register them.
+If you do not have a copy of the Change of owner (C3A) form signed by the original owner, you must also give council a statutory declaration to claim official ownership of your pet and then register them.
 This document must include:

 - your name and address